The Water Tower (newspaper)

-The Water Tower is a newspaper distributed at the University of Vermont, Vermont, United States, that is intended for students, faculty, and staff of the university as well as members of the surrounding community.
-Launched in early 2007, it is published weekly during the academic year with a current circulation of 2,500.
-The Water Tower is available at many locations throughout the UVM campus.
-In addition, all of the paper's articles can be read on The Water Towers website.
+The Water Tower is an alternative student newspaper at the University of Vermont (UVM).
+Launched in early 2007, it is published weekly in print during the academic year with a current circulation of 2,500.
+The Water Tower is available throughout the UVM campus.
+In addition, all articles are published digitally on The Water Towers website.

-The paper's articles include reflections on current events and student life, humor pieces, cartoons, and "Top Five" lists.The Water Tower's staff and writers are all UVM students.
+The paper's articles include reflections on current events and student life, humor pieces, cartoons, and "Top Five" lists.The Water Tower is entirely student-run.
 The paper is an officially recognized club and receives funding from UVM's Student Government Association (SGA).
 Writing, editing, and managing The Water Tower is all on a completely volunteer basis—students do not receive course credit for working on the newspaper.

+The current Editors-in-Chief are AJ Taborsak and Zoe Wilson.